InfinaMii/uploads/g.md

 <br/><br/>

 ## -- System commands --
-These are commands that can be entered into the system terminal (on KDE Plasma this is Konsole) to install apps.
+These are commands that can be entered into the system terminal (on KDE Plasma this is Konsole) to install apps:
-You probably won't need to use these (all apps will appear in Discover) but in the case that you do:<br>
 `sudo dnf install firefox gnome-disks`

 `sudo` = admin (will ask for password)<br>